 SECTION XIII: AMENDMENT OR SUSPENSION OF RULES

-These rules may be amended at any regular meeting of the Commission by a majority vote of the entire Commission membership if the proposed amendment is presented in writing at the immediately preceding regular meeting.
+These rules may be amended at any regular meeting of the Commission by a majority vote of the entire Commission membership if the proposed amendment is presented in writing at the preceding regular meeting.

 No rule shall be suspended without the concurrence of two-thirds of the members present.